Subject Intent: Why English Literature?

 What will I study ?

-You will engage critically and creatively with a substantial body of texts and ways of responding to them.
+You will engage critically and creatively with a substantial body of texts, including:

 What are the entry requirements?